Ball State vs. Akron NCAA Football Odds, Plays and Insights | November 2, 2021

 Akron Stats and Trends

-- Akron has played eight games, with three wins against the spread.
+- Akron has three wins against the spread in eight games this year.

-- The Zips have been underdogs by 20 points or more three times this year and covered the spread once.
+- The Zips have been underdogs by 19.5 points or more three times this season and covered the spread once.

-- Akron's games this season have gone over the total in four out of eight opportunities (50%).
+- Akron's games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- Akron is 2-0 against the spread and 2-0 overall in games when it scores more than 27.9 points.
+- Akron is 2-0 against the spread and 2-0 overall in games when it puts up more than 27.9 points.

 - The Zips have turned the ball over three more times (13 total) than the Cardinals have forced a turnover (10) this season.